Esri/calcite-app-components/src/components/calcite-value-list/readme.md

 # calcite-value-list

 `calcite-value-list` is housed in a panel and contains `calcite-value-list-item`s.
-The value list has options for drag and drop, label editing, and single or multi select of items which can be done through shift+click.
+The value list has options for drag and drop, label editing, and single or multi-select of items which can be done through shift+click.

 <!-- Auto Generated Below -->

 ## Usage

 ### Basic

-#### Basic

 Renders a value list with multiple items able to be selected and a filter.